 Congratulations!
 You have taken your art online.
 Perhaps you have set it up to sell your work online, too.
-Good for those of you who have.
+Good for you who have.
 It’s my humble opinion you should have e-commerce enabled on your site.
-You put too much into making your art and building your site not to let it work entirely for you.
+You put too much into making your art and building your website not to let it work entirely for you.

-Let me start by telling you I am not a lawyer and while I believe the advice I’m giving you is accurate; it is not a legal opinion.
-It’s coming from an informed layman.
+Let me start by telling you I am not a lawyer.
+As such, while I believe the advice I’m giving you is accurate; it is not a legal opinion.
+It’s coming from an informed layperson.
 If you have serious legal questions or concerns, it is always in your best interest to consult with an attorney.

 Let’s Review Each Item